8 Best Long Range Walkie Talkies

 It’s not easy to find a real long range walkie talkie out there, but driven by a desire to provide our readers with the best, most relevant information we’ve managed to dig up 8.
-And here they are, starting with our 2 favorites.
 Keep in mind the opinions expressed here are those of our review panel.
 Your opinion may vary.

 The Motorola MH230R provides clear communication over hill and dale up to 23 miles.
 While that distance will vary as it does with all walkie talkies, the MH230R holds up its end of the bargain far better than most.
 You don’t need to be on the Bonneville Salt Flats on a clear day to achieve long range effective communications.
 And it performs just as well in short range situations that overwhelm many a lesser walkie talkie like crowded malls and amusement parks.